agude/agude.github.io/_drafts/2023-04-10-good_uses_for_large_language_mo_models.md

 multiple versions is time-consuming, whereas verifying the quality of a single paragraph can be done quickly.

+## What Are They Bad For?

-Many people are using LLMs to replace search engines.
-This is a **bad use** of these models because verifying the correctness of the information it returns takes a long time.
-In fact, determining if the answer is correct involves searching for the information again and so you might as well have done that in the first place!
+Some people are using LLMs as a replacement for search engines.
+This is a perfect example of a **bad use** of the technology because verifying the accuracy of the information provided by the model takes time and effort.
+In fact, it often involves additional searches to confirm the validity of the answer, which defeats the purpose of using an LLM.